FLORENCE AND ROME

 As we have seen, Michelangelo made drawings at all stages of a project, from his first ideas, to compositional designs, figure studies, and cartoons.
 Also, surviving drawings come from every period of his long life.
 However, no drawings can be connected with two of his most popular works, the Pietà and the colossal David.
 Nevertheless, extant drawings can illustrate projects of his that were destroyed or were never completed—a bronze David or the original tomb for Julius II, for example.

-Today, a little more than 600 sheets of drawing by Michelangelo remain—some of them worked on both sides—a little less than 800 pages in total.
+Today, at most 600 sheets of drawing by Michelangelo remain—some of them worked on both sides.
 Scholars at one time or another have challenged the authenticity of most of them!
 Michelangelo himself ordered the destruction of some of his drawings.
 For example, in 1518 he instructed a friend to burn cartoons, probably those for the Sistine ceiling.
-Just before his death in 1564 he twice set fire to the drawings then in his studio, with the result that a smaller percentage of his late drawings have survived.
+Just before his death in 1564, he twice set fire to the drawings then in his studio, with the result that a smaller percentage of his late drawings have survived.
 Michelangelo frequently expressed concern that his work would be plagiarized, and he reportedly did not want anyone to see the effort he put into creating his work.
 On the contrary, he claimed that his art was the result of divine inspiration.

-Raphael (1483‑1520) Raphael, the youngest of the three great High Renaissance draftsmen, arguably had more impact on the future of drawing than the other two.
+Raphael (1483‑1520) Raphael, the youngest of the three great High Renaissance draftsmen, arguably had more impact on the future of drawing than Leonardo or Michelangelo.

 Raphael began his career in provincial Urbino, then moved to Perugia, where he became Perugino’s principle assistant.
 Most of the approximately fifty drawings from that early period (1499-1504) resemble those of his master.
 In Perugia, Raphael often used silverpoint for studies, and, unlike other major artists who abandoned silverpoint by the turn of the century, he continued to make drawings with it all his life.